 What can you use a cloud server for?

 Cloud servers are all-rounders.
 Whatever project you're planning, or already running, you'll likely be able to do it on a cloud server too.
-With so many possibilities, it's hard to list them all here, but here are a few as an example:
+With so many possibilities, it's hard to list them all here, but here are a few uses for cloud computing as an example:

-• IT infrastructure.
-They can be a scalable cost-effective solution for internal IT, allowing employees to access everything they need remotely.
+- IT infrastructure.
+Cloud computing servers can be a scalable cost-effective solution for internal IT, allowing employees to access everything they need remotely.

 Do I need a cloud server?

-Whether you need a cloud storage solution, beefy performance for a large ecommerce site or somewhere to test your latest software, a cloud server is ideal for loads of use cases.
+Whether you need a cloud storage solution, beefy performance for a large ecommerce site or somewhere to test your latest software, a cloud server is great for loads of use cases.

 The bottom line is that a cloud server means: